12-year-old killed in wrong-way crash on highway

-HENRY COUNTY, Ga. - Channel 2 Action News has learned the identity of a young girl who was killed in a wrong-way crash in Hampton Sunday morning.
+SPALDING COUNTY, Ga. - Channel 2 Action News has learned the identity of a young girl who was killed in a wrong-way crash in Hampton on Sunday morning.

 Officials with the Henry County Police Department confirmed 12-year-old Jacie Webb of Griffin died in the crash that involved three cars on Highway 19/41.